 Eric Burdon has said that his father, who was an electrician, wired out the basement shortly before the fire.
 Mr Burdon senior was adamant that there was nothing wrong with the wiring and that Mike Jeffery deliberately started the fire for the insurance money.

 Mike Jeffery’s other Newcastle venue at the beginning of the sixties was the Downbeat, a licensed club, which he opened jointly in March 1960 with Malcolm Cecil, a jazz bassist and two other associates.
+Mike Jeffery’s partner, Ray Grehan was also involved in the Downbeat.
 The Downbeat, which was a lot larger than the Marimba, was situated in an old former school building in Carliol Square, Newcastle.

 For a few months before the fire at the Marimba, Mike Carr’s Emcee Four had played the early sessions there and had then finished off the night at the Downbeat, playing through into the early hours.
 After the fire, they continued to play at the Downbeat.
 By this time they had been joined by Mike Carr’s brother, Ian Carr and were renamed the EmCee Five.
 Ian Carr described the atmosphere at the Downbeat as follows: “It was always packed with young men and women, electric with expectation, both musical and perhaps sexual.
 It was a heady mix.”